98.4 Capital FM: Background

-Established in 1996 shortly after the liberalisation of Kenyan airwaves, it was the second FM station to be opened after 101.9 Metro FM, however several other FM stations have continued to crop up, catering to all tastes, 98.4 Capital FM continues to be a popular station especially among the middle-class and upper-class markets.
-The presenters play a variety of genres i.ehip hop, RnB, rock, neo soul, new jack swing, world music, jazz, techno and dance music.
-Capital FM now caters to Mombasa, Western Kenya, as well as the international community, via the internet.
+Established in 1996, shortly after the liberalisation of Kenyan airwaves, it became the second FM station after 101.9 Metro FM.
+Since then, several FM stations have emerged, catering to diverse audiences.
+Despite this, 98.4 Capital FM remains a popular station, especially among the middle-class and upper-class markets.
+The presenters play a variety of genres i.e.hip hop, RnB, rock, neo soul, new jack swing, world music, jazz, techno and dance music.
+Capital FM now caters to Mombasa, Western Kenya, as well as the international community through online streaming.

 When President Barack Obama visited Kenya in July 2015, he gave an exclusive one-on-one interview on 98.4 Capital FM, one of the only two one-on-one radio interviews that he gave during that visit.

 Ownership

-It is owned by the late Chris Kirubi, a Kenyan businessman.
+It is owned by the estate late Chris Kirubi, a Kenyan businessman.

 Presenters

 Many of Kenya's biggest radio presenters all began at Capital FM – which has earned it the slogan – the home of nurturing radio talent.
 These include: